Facebook icon

 Features:

-• Electrochromic displays are semi-bistable, meaning they hold an image but for a lesser time than electrophoretic displays such as E-ink.
+• Electrochromic displays are semi-bistable, meaning they hold an image but for a lesser time than electrophoretic displays.

-• The electrochromic display is the most energy-efficient display technology for medium-frequency switching, i.e. if the display switches between 4-600 times a day.
+• Electrochromic displays are the most energy-efficient display technology for medium-frequency switching, i.e. if the display switches between 4-600 times a day.

-• In terms of display cost, electrochromic displays are among the cheapest technologies both to operate and produce - as they can be produced cheaply using roll-to-roll screen printing.
+• In terms of display cost, electrochromic displays are among the most cost-effective technologies both to operate and produce - as they can be produced cheaply using roll-to-roll screen printing.

-• The design is highly customizable, allowing for a range of design options, including different sizes, shapes, and forms, and it can also easily incorporate a graphic overlay.
+• Display design is highly customizable, allowing for a range of design options, including different sizes, shapes, and forms, and it can also easily incorporate graphic overlays.

-• Just like electrophoretic displays, these displays also have almost no viewing angle dependency.
+• Just like electrophoretic displays, electrochromic displays also have almost no viewing angle dependency.

 • Electrochromic e-paper displays can operate between -20 °C to 60 °C, making them suitable for a wide temperature range.

-To explore in further detail, see here where we compare the power consumption of reflective display vs. E-paper vs. electrochromic display.
+To explore in further detail, we’ve put together a direct comparison of the power consumption of reflective LCDs vs. electrophoretic vs. electrochromic displays.

-At Ynvisible, we offer a full end-to-end solution for prototyping and producing low-power display solutions for a wide range of unique applications.
-To explore how low-power electrochromic display could work for your design ideas, why not get started with our e-paper display kit to see how it all works.
+At Ynvisible, we offer full end-to-end solutions for prototyping and producing low-power display solutions for a wide range of unique applications.
+To explore how Ynvisible’s low-power e-paper displays could work for your product ideas, why not get started with our e-paper display kit to see how it works?

 ynvisible epaper display kit